arashdn/sbu-thesis/README.md

 MS Thesis Template with Latex for Shahid Beheshti University (SBU).

 ## History
-This is version 2.0.1, created in Jan 2019
+This is version 2.0.2, created in July 2019

 Change logs are listed in [CHANGELOG.md](CHANGELOG.md)